jamesjharper/integra8/examples/README.md

     // write the contents of this log to test output ctx.artifacts.include_text_file("log", "./logs.text");

-    // Currently Integra8 does not manage these files lift time.
+    // Currently Integra8 does not manage these files life time.
     // If this file is deleted in a teardown, the content will not be shown.
     //
     // Use this at your own risk, this implementation will likely change in the future.